wonsunahn/CS1632_BeanCounter/README.md

 tests pass (TDD).

 The parts in code that you will likely have to fill in is marked with // TODO comments.
-Please add private member variabless and helper methods as needed.
+Please add private member variables and helper methods as needed.
-Inside BeanCounterLogicImpl, you will need data structures to represent 1) beans that are waiting to fall down in the top reservior, 2) beans that are in-flight bouncing on pegs, and 3) beans that have fallen into slots at the bottom.
+Inside BeanCounterLogicImpl, you will need data structures to represent 1) beans that are waiting to fall down in the top reservoir, 2) beans that are in-flight bouncing on pegs, and 3) beans that have fallen into slots at the bottom.